dev7be/dagio/README.md

 Just two functions:

-- `factory` is used to build DAGs.
+- `define` is used to build DAGs.
 It makes it impossible to introduce cycles by design as you can only reference nodes that have already been defined.
 - `traverse` lets you traverse a DAG while generating data for each node.

 ## Example